Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Introduction

-Moreover, due to our lack of knowledge of enough data on energy and helicity transfer between chiral particles, and on values of their polarizabilities, and given the progress in the last years in devising and building nanoparticles with a large magnetic response to the field of light \cite{nietoJOSA,g-etxarri,kuznetsov,staude, kivshar_reviews}, (which leads to a rich variety of phenomena due to the interplay between the particle induced electric and magnetic dipoles), we may envisage a near future of both theretical and experimental research leading to techniques with magnetoelectric conjugates of molecules and nanoparticles, (or even of bulky magnetoelectric molecules).
-Therefore, we shall address large magnetoelectric chiral particles with a diameter of a few tens of $nm$, (see e.g. \cite{pyramids, jaque,dionne,chinos}), whether they actually are molecules, dielectric or metallic nanoparticles, or conjugates of both of them; and hence {\it possessing a large magnetic polarizability, besides the electric one}.
-In this way, the interaction distance that our theory yields with these larger particles may get values considerably greater than the typical $5-10 nm$ FRET F\"{o}rster radii.
+Moreover, due to our lack of data on energy and helicity transfer between magnetoelectric rotating chiral particles, and incomplete knowledge on values of their polarizabilities, and given the progress in the last years in devising and building nanoparticles with a large magnetic response to the field of light \cite{nietoJOSA,g-etxarri,geffrin,kuznetsov,staude, kivshar_reviews}, (which leads to phenomena stemming from the interplay between the particle induced electric and magnetic dipoles), we may envisage a near future of both theretical and experimental research leading to techniques with magnetoelectric conjugates of molecules and nanoparticles, (or even of bulky magnetoelectric molecules) with angular momentum gained on illumination with twisted light.
+Therefore, {\it we shall address rather large rotating magnetoelectric chiral particles with a diameter of a few tens of $nm$}, (see e.g. \cite{pyramids, jaque,dionne,chinos}), whether they actually are molecules, dielectric or metallic nanoparticles, or conjugates of them both; and hence {\it possessing large magnetic and cross electric-magnetic polarizabilities, besides the electric one}.
+In this way, {\it the interaction distance that our theory yields with these larger particles gets values considerably greater than the typical $5-10 nm$ F\"{o}rster radii of FRET. }

-Our results will be therefore qualitative as we shall not address specific material parameters beyond certain models of emission and absorption distributions.
-We assume the donor and /or the acceptor having magnetic and cross electric-magnetic polarizabilities comparable to the electric one.
-For both RHELT and RET we obtain transfer rates that include, besides the electric polarizability term like in FRET, additional contributions of both the cross electric-magnetic and the magnetic polarizabilities of the donor and acceptor and that, therefore, depend on their handedness.
-However, while the chirality of the donor is implicitely contained in its electric and magnetic dipole moments which are included in several terms of the transfer rate equations, the chirality of the acceptor appears explicitely and separately in terms that contain its cross electric-magnetic polarizability, both in the RET and RHELT transfer rates, and that, as such, are discriminatory, and thus uniquely characterize the handedness of A.
+Our results will therefore be qualitative as we shall not address specific material parameters beyond certain models of emission and absorption distributions. {\it For both RHELT and RET we obtain transfer rates that include}, besides the electric polarizability term like in conventional FRET, {\it additional contributions of both the cross electric-magnetic and the magnetic polarizabilities of the donor and acceptor} and that, therefore, depend on their chirality handedness.

+However, we shall show that while the structural chirality, and polarization helicity, of the donor dipoles is implicitely contained in its electric and magnetic dipole moments, included in the transfer rate and interaction radii equations, {\it the chirality of the acceptor appears explicitely as its cross electric-magnetic polarizability in some terms of these RHELT and RET equations.
+As such, these terms are discriminatory, and thus uniquely characterize the symmetry handedness of A}.